carlalexander/passwords-evolved/README.md

 A reimagining of WordPress authentication using modern security practices.

-This plugin **shouldn't** be used in a production environment.
-It exists mainly as a proof of concept to show how to design an object-oriented WordPress plugin.
-It also demonstrates how to do proper unit testing with WordPress.

 ## Requirements

  * PHP >= 5.3.7
- * cURL extension

 ## What does this plugin do?